 - “Global History & Creative Cities" Pathway 1 (Glasgow, Barcelona, Rotterdam) that stresses economic orders, creative cities and industries, and the history of international relations and globalization.
 Pathway 1 is suitable for applicants from Arts and Humanities academic background (English Language, Literature, Anthropology, Languages etc.)

-- “Global Markets & Development” Pathway 2 (Glasgow, Barcelona, Göttingen) that stresses global political economy, immigrant entrepreneurship, and global marketing and mass consumption.
+- “Global Markets & Development” Pathway 2 (Glasgow, Barcelona, Göttingen) that stresses the global political economy, immigrant entrepreneurship, and global marketing and mass consumption.
 An academic background in History, Economics, Business, Management, Finance, Sociology, Political Science, International Relations, or another Social Science is strongly recommended for Pathway 2.

-Other majors (such as Engineering, Sciences, Architecture etc.) will also be considered for entry into the programme and for the fellowship if they have academic background in the targeted fields listed above.
+Other majors (such as Engineering, Sciences, Architecture etc.) will also be considered for entry into the programme and for the fellowship if they have an academic background in the targeted fields listed above.
 Those applying for Pathway 2 are highly advised to have a strong background in the Social Sciences

 When applying candidates must indicate their pathway preference.
 Pathway selection will be considered during the application process and it is expected that the applicants will progress with the selected pathway unless under exceptional circumstances.

-All students will spend their first semester in Glasgow and the second semester in Barcelona, and then choose between Rotterdam (Pathway 1) and Göttingen (Pathway 2) in the third semester depending upon available positions, interests, and language capabilities.
+All students will spend their first semester in Glasgow and the second semester in Barcelona and then choose between Rotterdam (Pathway 1) and Göttingen (Pathway 2) in the third semester depending upon available positions, interests, and language capabilities.
 All teaching is in English.
 It is encouraged that prospective students attend additional language study throughout the programme, which has the potential to stretch over four semesters.
 The programme also includes for-credit and non-credit bearing internships and industrial placements.

 The final semester will be spent researching and writing a dissertation under the primary supervision of Rotterdam or Göttingen professors.
 Students will have the opportunity to have co-supervision with other university professors and live in or near one of the four partner universities depending on research interests, visa issues, and access to primary materials.